aristotelis-bobas/ft_containers/README.md

 - Stack

 Iterators are reimplemented as well (if applicable). <br>
-Template specialization is implemented for `<InputIterator>` templates, like in the source code.
+Template specialization is implemented for `<InputIterator>` templates.